jakebesworth/SDL2-Game/README.md

 ## About

-A simple, light weight, multiplatform, GNU C, Make, and SDL2 desktop game
+A simple, lightweight, multi-platform, GNU C, Make, and SDL2 desktop game

 ## What is done so far?